THE RISING TIDE

 Ritual: 30 mins

-The Rising Tide is a 9-minute site-responsive audiovisual performance exploring the entangled dynamics of ecological transformation in the Thames Estuary.
+The Rising Tide is a 9-minute live, site-responsive audiovisual performance developed within the Thames Estuary.

 MOVING IMAGE